sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## GetAccountsSchema
+## Downloads source accounts schema template

 > GetAccountsSchema(ctx, id).Execute()

-Downloads source accounts schema template
+This API downloads the CSV schema that defines the account attributes on a source.
+>**NOTE: This API is designated only for Delimited File sources.**

 ### Example